 Enhancing Healthcare Team Outcomes

 Necrotizing is a life-threatening disorder with a very high mortality rate.
 Any delay in diagnosis or treatment usually results in a poor outcome.
-The disorder is best managed by a team of healthcare professionals that includes a urologist, general surgeon, an infectious disease expert, intensivist, nephrologist, ICU nurses and radiologist.
+The disorder is best managed by a team of healthcare professionals that includes a urologist, a general surgeon, an infectious disease expert, an intensivist, a nephrologist, ICU nurses, and radiologist.
 The role of the nurse and pharmacist is also of critical importance.
 The nurse is often the first to recognize that the patient is critically ill or in pain.
 Nurses should be knowledgeable about necrotizing fasciitis and consult the surgeon as soon as possible.
 The pharmacist must check the culture results and ensure that the patient is on appropriate antibiotics.

-The patient should be kept NPO, hydrated and immediately covered with broad-spectrum antibiotics.
+The patient should be kept NPO, hydrated, and immediately covered with broad-spectrum antibiotics.
 The pharmacist should check cultures and ensure that the right antibiotics are used to cover the offending organism.
 The stoma nurse should be consulted because many of these patients also need a fecal diversion to prevent contamination of the perineum.
 These patients are best managed in the ICU until signs of toxicity diminish.

 A wound care nurse is mandatory as most patients have large open wounds that require daily dressings for weeks or months.
 The wounds often need reconstructive surgery.